mistakia/league/docs/constitution.md

 ## Article XIV
 > PRACTICE SQUAD

-1. The practice squad (PS) will consist of a maximum of five (4) players.
+1. The practice squad (PS) will consist of a maximum of four (4) players.

 2. Only rookies can be placed onto the PS.